allevato/icu-swift/README.md

 ## Future work

-* Wrap more ICU core features, like break iterators
+* Wrap more ICU core features
 * Easier integration with iOS, tvOS, watchOS (not using Swift Package Manager)